After all the hoop-la of *t

 Moving away from the construct of "patriotism" in sport, where is this patriotism when pushing and shoving people to get into public transport, when selling second grade goods to fellow Indians, when neglecting roads that need repair, schools that need establishing and pretty much any basic civic duty that needs to be carried out and isn't, time and time again?
 Where is this patriotism and love for one's country at that point?

-"India is my country.
+Where does all the gusto of the pledge I was made to (and am certain a number of others were too) memorise in school, go?"India is my country.
 All Indians are my brothers and sisters.
 (Sisters?!
 A glance at any daily newspaper will say more than I ever could about *that* little irony)

 I love my country.
 I am proud of its rich and varied culture.
 I shall always strive to be worthy of it.
 (This part never fails to make me crack up — how exactly are we striving to be in any way worthy of it?)